 The flow of different fuels through the pipeline has to be carefully coordinated, so a particular batch can be switched off to its proper storage facility at the remote end.
 This demands an elaborate communications and control system; many pipelines share their right-of-way with a dedicated fiber-optic link.
 [TO BE CONTINUED]START | PREV | NEXT

-An article in WIRED NEWS Online ("Confessions Of A Cybermule" by Kim Zetter) focused on one of the "foot soldiers" of online crime, a 44-year-old American who called himself "John Dillinger" on the Net, after the famous bank robber.
+An article from WIRED.com ("Confessions Of A Cybermule" by Kim Zetter) focused on one of the "foot soldiers" of online crime, a 44-year-old American who called himself "John Dillinger" on the Net, after the famous bank robber.
 Dillinger wasn't one of the bigtime hackers who actually performed online crimes, instead being a "cybermule" who brought in the money using the bank account and credit-card numbers obtained by the hackers.

 Dillinger grew up in a family with eight kids, though six of them were step-siblings.
 His full brother works as a civilian contractor for the military and has by all appearances a stable life, but Dillinger himself started smoking pot at age 10, moving on to other drugs in his teens, maintaining his habits through prostitution.
 He moved on to acquire a rap sheet as long as his arm -- receiving stolen property, grand theft auto, various drug charges, and check fraud.
 In 2002, after completing a stint in drug rehab, his mother turned him on to a website named "Counterfeit Library" frequented by cybercriminals.
 Dillinger's mother knew he was into credit card ripoffs, and in fact had received gifts from her son purchased using other people's charge accounts.
 Counterfeit Library turned out to be a literal goldmine, where crooks traded tips and tools for forging driver's licenses and lifting credit cards.